 Seminar Requirements: One presentation, excluding the thesis seminar and defense.
 Students should present posters or oral presentations based on their thesis research at national/regional professional meetings.
 The student's graduate committee must approve the presentation.

-Only available at USF St. Petersburg Campus
+Only available at USF St. Petersburg campus

 Created as a direct response to the crisis of biodiversity loss, USF St. Petersburg’s Conservation Biology program trains the next generation of scientists to address critical issues in biodiversity conservation.
 The Master of Science program applies science towards solving biodiversity loss, introducing students to the skills necessary for tackling five of the major drivers of biodiversity loss: habitat degradation, climate change, invasive species, pollution and over-exploitation.

-The Conversation Biology program prepares students for a wide range of careers working for wildlife in governmental environmental agencies, parks or zoos involved in conservation initiatives, private conversation organizations, environmental consulting firms, businesses involved in sustainable development or teaching and research at academic institutions.
+The Conservation Biology program prepares students for a wide range of careers working for wildlife in governmental environmental agencies, parks or zoos involved in conservation initiatives, private conversation organizations, environmental consulting firms, businesses involved in sustainable development or teaching and research at academic institutions.
 Areas of study include animal behavior, new species discovery, conservation genetics and threatened and invasive species.

 Students enrolled in this thesis-based program are expected to conduct their own research and encouraged to participate in the field-research of faculty.
 Students benefit from strong partnerships with environmental groups such as the Florida Fish and Wildlife Conservation Commission and United States Geological Survey, as well as the USF College of Marine Science, all of which are located in close proximity to the USF St. Petersburg campus.